aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

   not have the scissor test enabled, then the scissor bounds never need to be set since they will not be used.
 * ``set_viewport_state``

+Sampler Views
+^^^^^^^^^^^^^

+These are the means to bind textures to shader stages.
+To create one, specify its format, swizzle and LOD range in sampler view template.

+If texture format is different than template format, it is said the texture is being cast to another format.
+Casting can be done only between compatible formats, that is formats that have matching component order and sizes.

+Swizzle fields specify they way in which fetched texel components are placed in the result register.
+For example, swizzle_r specifies what is going to be placed in destination register x (AKA r).

+first_level and last_level fields of sampler view template specify the LOD range the texture is going to be constrained to.

+* ``set_fragment_sampler_views`` binds an array of sampler views to fragment shader stage.
+Every binding point acquires a reference to a respective sampler view and releases a reference to the previous sampler view.

+* ``set_vertex_sampler_views`` binds an array of sampler views to vertex shader stage.
+Every binding point acquires a reference to a respective sampler view and releases a reference to the previous sampler view.

+* ``create_sampler_view`` creates a new sampler view. texture is associated with the sampler view which results in sampler view holding a reference to the texture.
+Format specified in template must be compatible with texture format.

+* ``sampler_view_destroy`` destroys a sampler view and releases its reference to associated texture.

 Clearing